The Foul Truth: Filming

 The principal photography of the film commenced on 22 May 2018.
 After a 4-day schedule, the film wrapped up its shoot on 26 May 2018.

 Talking about the film, Laishram said, "It is hard for the male survivors to tell someone that they have experienced sexual abuse because of the stereotypes about masculinity.
 Those thousands of tortured individuals whose voices and cries have been silenced by society were brought to light through this film.”

 Post production and release

 The Foul Truth was edited by Priyakanta Laishram and the music was composed by Whitesand Music.
 It was released on 2 June 2019.

 Reception

 The Foul Truth received rave reviews from critics.
-Sangita Atom of The Sangai Express wrote, "The Foul Truth - Amakpa Achumba, is a very sad and jarring film about some of the most atrocious behavior of humankind.
-It stands out from the rest with a non-dramatized version of reality.
+Sangita Atom of The Sangai Express wrote, "The Foul Truth - Amakpa Achumba, is a very sad and jarring film about some of the most atrocious behaviour of humankind.
+It stands out from the rest with a non-dramatised version of reality.
 Overall, it is an excellent cinema with top-notch direction, dialogue, performances, and sound design".

 Northeast Now wrote, "The film delves deeply into the patriarchy that predominantly exists in our society and how the culture of victim blaming and shaming has resulted in numerous unintended consequences."